pantheon-systems/decoupled-kit-js/packages/create-pantheon-decoupled-kit/src/templates/gatsby-wp/README.md

 npm run update-snapshots
 ```

-Or, run the test for a single profile in watch mode (see above), then in the
+Or, run the test in watch mode (see above), then in the terminal press the **u**
-terminal press the **u** key.
-This will update the snapshot for the running
+key.
+This will update the snapshots.
-profile Be sure to update the snapshot for both profiles.